LaunchCodeEducation/technical-analyst-curriculum/content/Day-14/inclass-activity/exercise-1/_index.md

 ## Development Team
 This team consist of 1 Project Manager, 1 or more web developer(s), 1 or more mobile app developer(s).
 Developers have a 10-story point limit.
 Once this limit is maxed the projects will incur a wait time of 15m before they can be started or introduced to the development team.
 Project marked with high critical levels you must have developers stop what they are doing and begin working on them immediately.

+## Reflection group Questions
+1. What went well?
+   1. What would you do differently?
+2. How did you feel?
+3. How was the pace?
+4. How would effective communcations help?